 COSTI’s Housing Drop-In program is designed to meet the specific needs of individuals and families who are under-housed, homeless or at the risk of becoming homeless, facing cultural, linguistic, and socio-economic barriers to suitable housing.

-- Referrals and advocacy towards securing sustainable housing
+- Information and referrals towards securing sustainable housing and preventing eviction

-- Volunteer activities include meaningful work experience and reduction of social isolation.
+- Volunteer activities providing meaningful work experience and reduction in social isolation

-Staff at this location speak Albanian, English, French, Greek, Italian, Polish and Spanish.
-Other languages can be made available upon request.
+Staff at this location speak: Albanian, Arabic, Farsi, French, Greek, Italian, Polish, Turkish, Twi, Russian and Spanish.
+Other languages may be made available upon request.

 Who is Eligible